lillianlakes/box-office-films/README.md

 ## For More Information
 To explore our findings further, please review the full analysis in the [Jupyter Notebook](box_office_analysis.ipynb) or view our [Project Deck](box_office_presentation.pdf).

-See  this presentation.

-For additional info, contact Alison Peebles Madigan at alison.peeblesmadigan@flatironschool.com

 ## Overview